WorldCocoa/devtools/README.md

 Getting a Local Instance Running Quickly from Ubuntu
 ----------------------------------------------------

-Preparation to build virtual machine from package for windows!
+Preparation to build virtual machine from package for Windows

     get a github account.
     get a index.docker.io account